DebtCare Review

 Minimum qualifying criteria

 At a practical level, this route is aimed at consumers who are struggling to meet existing monthly debt obligations and need a formal affordability assessment rather than more borrowing.
-DebtCare’s own FAQs say anyone who believes they are over-indebted can apply, and define over-indebtedness as a situation where monthly expenses have become too high relative to monthly earnings to keep honouring payment commitments.
+DebtCare’s FAQs say anyone who believes they are over-indebted can apply, and define over-indebtedness as a situation where monthly expenses have become too high relative to monthly earnings to keep honouring payment commitments.

 • You live in South Africa and are dealing with South African credit obligations.